Anvil Arts Sculpture Garden & Gallery lands PBS interview

 Sculptures created by the Peveralls often begin with inspiration from ancient stones quarried from our local mountains and many include rock found along the Toe River.
-The Peveralls’ work aspires to highlight the beauty of their material as they express a clear artistic intent in each of their sculptures.
+The Peverall’s work aspires to highlight the beauty of their material as they express a clear artistic intent in each of their sculptures.
 These sculptures have an honesty and clarity in their expression and execution, and their material is a strong draw for many admirers.
-The art may stem from a sketch or spark from one or two inspirational elements and then come to fruition in a finished work that can weigh more than 6,000 pounds and range from life size to 10 feet tall.
+The art may stem from a sketch or spark from one or two inspirational elements and then come to fruition in a finished work that can weigh over 6,000 pounds and range from life size to ten feet tall.

 The Peverall’s sculpture can be found gracing many private gardens, corporate settings and public installations, including one in the town of Statesville.
 The duo recently installed a large commissioned project in the San Francisco area and keep busy creating individual sculptures of their own artistic inspirations.